 While this guidance provides many recommendations and examples of how to create more interoperable XML, the single biggest factors affecting interoperability are visibility and reuse.
 The intent of the FXR is to provide visibility into XML components that are being used throughout the government.
+The FXR will have a relationship with other federal registries such as the DoD XML Registry, the EPA Environmental Data Registry (EDR), and the Defense Logistics Information Service (DLIS) Registry.

-The WG is working with government representatives to develop specific guidance for developers as to the appropriate registration scheme with which they should register.
-Until this is promulgated, activities should study the registry site, and contact the FXR Information Manager for what appears to be the most appropriate place for registration.
-If unable to locate an appropriate registration scheme location, register with the 'To Be Determined' (TBD) registration scheme URN.
+The WG has established an XML gov registry project that will develop specific guidance for developers regarding submissions.
+Until this is promulgated, activities should contact the FXR Information Manager for what appears to be the most appropriate place for registration.